Mariede/Mariede/README.md

 ### Objectives

-I am dedicated and focused.
+I am dedicated, detailed and focused.
 Things have been changing a lot all these years and I'm still engaged!
-Thank's to so many awesome coders out there. =) if you have any question, want to talk about coding or some work, feel free to contact me by e-mail ok.
-Regards.
+Thank's to so many awesome coders out there. =) if you have any question or want to contact me, feel free to find me by e-mail ok.
+Best regards, peace.